-Kentucky residents reminded to use 811 to mark the spot and avoid digging dangers
+Kentucky residents reminded to contact 811 and avoid digging dangers

 (LOUISVILLE, Ky.) – As spring gives way to warmer weather, social distancing and staying “healthy at home” may mean digging into more DIY projects outside.
 During National Safe Digging Month, Louisville Gas and Electric Company and Kentucky Utilities Company are reminding area residents to contact Kentucky 811 and make sure underground lines are marked before projects begin.

 Kentucky 811 is a free statewide computer-operated communication system that provides a communication link between excavators and operators of underground utilities.
 The service enables consumers to submit a “locate request,” which is passed on to each member company that provides natural gas, electric, telephone, cable, sewer and water service in the requested area.
 Each company will then either mark its underground lines or notify the individual if there are no underground lines.
 Using the service helps to protect public safety; avoid costly repairs and fines; and guards against the potential for disrupting service to an individual or entire neighborhood.

 Kentucky law requires all excavators – professionals and general public alike – to have lines marked in advance before beginning any excavation projects.
 Recent updates to penalties for failing to have lines marked give the Kentucky Public Service Commission the authority to levy fines for failing to comply with the requirements of the Kentucky statute related to protection of underground utilities.
 Penalties for violating the statute range from $1,250 for the first violation, to $2,000 for a second violation, and $4,000 for subsequent violations.